Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

-## Unreleased
+## [2.9.0] - 2026-04-29

+There are both new dependencies and table changes this time around, so remember to install the new dependencies (e.g. via `pip install -r requirements.txt`) and to migrate.

+While we have added support for running on Python 3.14, there has been some trouble in practice, so hold off on upgrading Python for now.

-### PostgreSQL driver: psycopg2 replaced with psycopg3
+### PostgreSQL driver: psycopg2 replaced with psycopg 3

-The PostgreSQL driver has been changed from `psycopg2` to `psycopg3` (`psycopg`).
+The PostgreSQL driver has been changed from `psycopg2` to `psycopg` version 3.
 This also introduces a new dependency, `django-psycopg-infinity`, which provides a custom database backend for infinity timestamp support.

 **What you need to do:**